kylerove/pediatricurologybook/_chapters/03-18_diverticula-urachal-anomalies-and-utricles.md

 ![Figure 14]({{ site.url }}{{ site.baseurl }}/assets/figures/figure-18-14.png){:.float-start .img-fluid}
 **Figure 14**{:#figure-14}{:.figure-number} Congenital bladder diverticulum as seen on ultrasound, pelvic CT, and cystoscopy.{% cite nerli2019a --file 03-18 %}

-**Urodynamic studies may be considered in patients with bladder diverticula if underlying lower tract dysfunction is suspected or if presence diverticulum does not adequately explain the patient's presenting symptoms.** Detrusor overactivity can be seen in around half of these patients, possible secondary to hypotonia within and around the diverticulum and chronic urinary stasis.{% cite psutka2013a marte2015a --file 03-18 %} Diverticula complicate interpretation of cystometrogram, as they sink intravesical pressure.
+**Urodynamic studies may be considered in patients with bladder diverticula if underlying lower tract dysfunction is suspected or if presence of a diverticulum does not adequately explain the patient's presenting symptoms.** Detrusor overactivity can be seen in around half of these patients, possibly secondary to hypotonia within and around the diverticulum and chronic urinary stasis.{% cite psutka2013a marte2015a --file 03-18 %} Diverticula complicate interpretation of cystometrogram, as they sink intravesical pressure.
 Stasis of urine within the diverticulum and associated VUR may also complicate results.{% cite psutka2013a --file 03-18 %}

 **Endoscopic evaluation may help clarify anatomy and is recommended during surgical intervention but is not necessary for diagnosis of bladder diverticulum.**